nomeata/arbtt/README.md

   </plist>
   ```
   and place it in `~/LaunchAgents/com.foo.arbtt.plist`.
-  To load it into launchd, use `launchd load ~/LaunchAgents/com.foo.arbtt.plist`.
+  (You can replace "foo" with anything, such as your username)
-  It will then start `arbtt-capture` whenever you log in.
+  This will ensure `arbtt-capture` is started whenever you log in.

 If you want to record samples at a different rate than one per minute, you
 will have to pass the `--sample-rate` parameter to arbtt-capture.